H-2 SPECIFIC HEAT CAPACITY

 Steam generator (hypsometer) with stand.

 (1) HEAT.
 When an amount of energy is transferred from one body to another solely as a result of the temperature differences between the bodies, we call that amount of energy "heat."
 Bodies can transfer energy in this way through three processes: radiation, conduction, or convection.
-When the hotter body loses thermal energy to a cooler one the process continues until both bodies reach the same "equilibrium" tempera- ture.
+When, due to the heat transfer, the hotter body loses thermal energy and a cooler one gains that same amount of thermal energy, the process continues until both bodies reach the same "equilibrium" temperature.

 If at some time t = 0 the temperature difference is To, then at a later time t the temperature difference will be: